 To access the hoses and the engine coolant reservoir, remove the radiator cover.
-Refer to CONTROLS/INSTRU-MENTS/EQUIPMENT.
+Refer to EQUIPMENT section.

 Inspect radiating fins.
 They must be clean, free of mud, dirt, leaves and any other deposit that would prevent the radiator to cool properly.